Craters2.3 - Be able to recognise the appearance of the principal naked-eye lunar surface formations (continued in 2.4)

 a - craters

-Like many places in the Solar System, including Earth, the Moon has many craters on its surface.
+The Moon, like most rocky objects in the solar system, has many craters on its surface.
 These are primarily impact features caused by meteorites or comets colliding with the Moon.

 It is believed that most of these craters are ancient and formed during the Moon's early evolution through a heavy bombardment of impacts from material left over from the Sun's accretion disc.

 Over 30,000 craters can be observed telescopically but there are vast numbers visible only from Moon probes or satellites.

 Craters can best be seen when the Moon is not full so that shadows emphasise their width and depth.

 The deepest crater, Newton, lies near the South Pole and its walls are 29,000 ft from the inside of the crater.
 This is as deep as Mount Everest is high on Earth.
 The centre of Newton is so deep it receives no light from the Sun.
 It was thought that craters such as these may contain frozen water deposited from comets that did not get evaporated by the Sun's heat.

 Craters typically consist of a raised wall or rim.
 A rampart (slope) on the inside leads to the crater floor which is below the outside terrain.
 Often, they have a central peak.
 Some craters can also be caused by volcanic activity.